Converg3nce/matic-docs/docs/validate/delegator.md

 In order to import you account you first need to make sure that you install the Metamask extension on your browser.
 To install Metamask extension you use this link: https://metamask.io

+You can also connect your Hardware wallet such as Ledger or Trezor using the "Connect to Hardware Wallet" option in Metamask.
+Once you connect your Hardware wallet in Metamask, you would be able to delegate your tokens from the Hardware wallet.

 **Note**: We have experienced some issues with Firefox when using the Validator Dashboard.
 We recommend use Google Chrome or Brave.

 Once you have logged in you will be navigated to a screen where you will see a list of Validators and a lot of stats.